wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 3.4.1 =
+* Enh: Remove files that were false-positive detected as malicious. #3184
+* Fix: Remove two css files accidentially loaded on the frontpage. #3208
+* Fix: Make sure to not encode single and double quotes while downloading log files. #3168

 = 3.4.0 =
 * New: Add option to create a new admin user account for your staging site during it's creation. #3087
-* New: Add option to use non-blocking process for uploading to FTP storage when using FTP extension to upload. #3103
+* New: Add option to use non-blocking process for uploading to FTP storage when using FTP extension for backup upload. #3103
 * New: Add advanced excludes option at WP CLI backup-create command. #3114
-* New: Add 'Delete Settings' button within the storage provider interface to facilitate the removal of the cloud provider configuration. #3108
+* New: Add 'Delete Settings' button within the backup storage provider interface to facilitate the removal of the cloud provider configuration. #3108
 * New: Add support for Search Replace of urls in content of network subsites. #2960
 * New: Add option on edit staging site page for testing database connection. #3106
 * New: If uploads folder is symlinked exclude it from disk space calculation before creating a staging site. #3092